DanBuchan/django_proof_of_concept/README.md

       * disease - ForeignKey link that connects each record to the file it came from
       * gene_id - plain text name of the gene_id
       * prediction - float value of the prediction
-3. Make templates in to valid HTML
+4. Switch database to postgres (you can't run SQLite in production)
-4. Switch database to postgres
+5. Ensure templates are valid HTML
-4. Add CSS and styling
+6. Add CSS and styling
-5. Graceful handling missing or empty results
+7. Graceful handling missing or empty results
-6. Fix hard coded URL in the form
+8. Fix hard coded URL in the form
-7. Deploy with nginx or apache (depends what you're more familiar with, nginx is probably best in this instance though)
+9. Deploy with nginx or apache (depends what you're more familiar with, nginx is probably best in this instance though)